-Presenting your clients with the information needed to attend the appointment is a reliable tactic in avoiding “no-shows.”
+Presenting your clients with the information needed to attend the appointment is a reliable tactic for avoiding “no-shows.”
 For example, with your appointment confirmation, you should communicate with your clients to share the appointment time, your address, as well as the appropriate contact information (such as your phone number and email address).
-The more information you provide, the less excuses your prospects will have to pull out of their hats.
+The more information you provide, the fewer excuses your prospects will have to pull out of their hats.
 This technique is simple but has proven very effective across all industries.

 2. Send Friendly Yet Firm Reminders

 You may think this is pretty basic and obvious advice, but you would be genuinely surprised at the effectiveness of this strategy, particularly if you're as busy as a bee.
 According to statistics, we recommend sending a customized email reminder 72 hours ahead of time.
 Nowadays, people tend to be glued to their phones, providing a fifth limb.
 Did you know that the average person checks his or her phone 221 times per day?
 Therefore, we suggest sending a text message (SMS) reminder as well, just to be safe.
 The SMS reminder should be sent about 24 hours before the appointment.
 That being said, you don't want to spam their inbox with 114 reminders because they may become irritated and decide to cancel.
 Your goal is to ensure that they look forward to the appointment, not the other way around!